alexvanzyl/python-aioarango/docs/threading.rst

 Multithreading
 --------------

-There are a few things you should consider before using aioarango in a multithreaded (or multiprocess) architecture.
+There are a few things you should consider before using python_aioarango in a multithreaded (or multiprocess) architecture.

 Stateful Objects